knpuniversity/phpunit/knpu/mock-return.md

-# Mocks: Control the Return the return Value
+# Mocks: Control the Return Value

 *We* know that in `DinosaurFactoryTest`, we don't need to worry about testing the length anymore because that's done inside DinosaurLengthDeterminator's test.
 Every